morochena/glaze-analyzer/README.md

 # Glaze::Analyzer

-A gem which retrieves and analyzes WoW Arena data.
+A gem which retrieves, analyzes and stores WoW Arena data.
+It defaults to querying the 3v3 leaderboard, but you can easily configure it to check the other ladders or your own data.

 ## Installation